karrtopelka/data_science_python/README.md

-This is my learning process with data science book
+This is my learning process with data science book.